 The OCP currently identifies a target of reducing community GHG emissions by 33% below 2007 levels by 2030.
-The OCP has policies to improve the energy efficiency of new existing buildings; to reduce waste; and adapt to climate change.
+The OCP has policies to improve the energy efficiency of new and existing buildings, to reduce waste, and to adapt to climate change.
+An OCP amendment will be required to establish the updated targets in the OCP.
+Staff propose to bring forward the OCP amendment in conjunction with any amendments arising out of the OCP targeted review in September 2020.